emilyjennings/super-important-news/README.md

 This is a project I did using React to display some Hacker News items in a more digestible way to the reader.

+### Background and message to LiveSafe

+When making this app, I had only started to learn React about a month beforehand.
+I had yet to make a complete React app of my own yet, so this is my first React app from scratch.
+Since I was given an assignment in Angular which I had never seen before, I spent a few hours looking at the assignment and its file structure, syntax, reading Angular documentation - and came to terms with the fact that I would not be able to complete the assignment without ample time to learn Angular from scratch (which I am excited to do, but not in this context where a quick turnaround is necessary).
+I then decided that the best thing I could turn out was this React version I built from scratch.
+It's by no means perfect, but I had fun learning by doing it, and using my CSS styling skills to make it look nice.

 ### Main goals:

 1.)
 Make cards that display the news items withe the titles, website source, poster username, points, and number of hours in the past it was posted.
 API: https://node-hnapi.herokuapp.com/news